Gangsta rap: Mafioso rap

 Mafioso rap is a hardcore hip-hop subgenre founded by Kool G Rap in the late 1980s.
 East Coast mafioso rap was partially the counterpart of West Coast gangsta rap and G-funk.
 Mafioso rap is characterized by references to famous mobsters and mafiosi, racketeering and organized crime (particularly the Sicilian Mafia, the Italian-American Mafia, African-American organized crime, and Latin American organized crime or drug cartels) or has subject matter that would relate to the mafia.
 Though a significant amount of mafioso rap was grittier and more street-oriented, focusing on street-level organized crime, other mafioso rap artists frequently focused on lavish, self-indulgent, materialistic, and luxurious subject matter associated with crime bosses and high-level mobsters, such as expensive drugs, cars, champagne, and semi-legitimate businesses.

-Though the genre died down for several years, it re-emerged in 1995 when Wu-Tang Clan member Raekwon released his critically acclaimed solo album, Only Built 4 Cuban Linx...
+Though the genre receded for several years, it re-emerged in 1995 when Wu-Tang Clan member Raekwon released his critically acclaimed solo album Only Built 4 Cuban Linx...
 That year also saw the release of Doe or Die by AZ and the release of the album 4,5,6 by subgenre originator Kool G Rap.
 His album featured other mafioso rap artists, including MF Grimm, Nas, and B-1.
-These three albums brought the genre to mainstream recognition, and inspired other East Coast rappers, such as Jay-Z, Notorious B.I.G., Nas, and Sean Combs to adopt the same themes with their albums Reasonable Doubt, Life After Death, It Was Written, and No Way Out, respectively.
+These albums brought the genre to mainstream recognition, and inspired other East Coast rappers, such as Jay-Z, Notorious B.I.G., and Nas to adopt similar themes with their albums Reasonable Doubt, Life After Death, and It Was Written respectively.

-East Coast gangsta rap was popular by the late 1990s, and there were more modern mafioso rap albums such as Ghostface Killah's Fishscale, Jay-Z's American Gangster, Raekwon's Only Built 4 Cuban Linx...
-Pt.
-II, and Rick Ross's Deeper Than Rap.
-In the late 90's the supergroup The Firm emerged, composed of Nas, AZ, Cormega (replaced by Nature), and Foxy Brown, and in 1997 released their debut, The Album, notably with production from Dr. Dre.
-Following the 1990's, many rappers such as T.I., Fabolous, Jadakiss, Jim Jones, and Cassidy have maintained popularity with lyrics about African-American organized crime.
+In 1997, the supergroup the Firm emerged, composed of Nas, AZ, Cormega (replaced by Nature), and Foxy Brown, and released their debut album The Album, notably with production from Dr. Dre.
+Following the 1990s, many rappers such as T.I., Fabolous, Jadakiss, Jim Jones, and Cassidy have maintained popularity with lyrics about African-American organized crime.
 Lil' Kim's mafioso album La Bella Mafia, released in 2003, was a commercial success, receiving platinum certification.

+In the 2000's, the term "coke rap" would be used to describe the style of rappers such as Freddie Gibbs and the Griselda Records artists.
+This variation incorporating heavy use of sampling jazz and R&B vocals from producers such as Conductor Williams, Madlib, and The Alchemist.